 “Hello!”
 I practically sang.
-Okay.
-Maybe I should turn down the cheery manic-ness just a teensy bit.
 I sounded like a possessed Care Bear.

 “You can say that again,” Potter drawled out just low enough for me to hear as I passed him.
 My hip rammed into the table he was leaning against as I flinched.

-Apparently though, Potter hadn’t been quiet enough, because his dad whipped around and shot him a glare that, had it been in my direction, would have scared the pants off of me.
+Apparently, Potter hadn’t been quiet enough though, because his dad whipped around and shot him a glare that, had it been in my direction, would have shriveled up all my internal organs.

 “No, seriously.”
 Potter was unfazed, his voice icy.
-“I’d like her to literally say it again.
-Just let me get my tape recorder first.”
+“I’d actually like her to say it again.
+Just let me get my tape recorder this tiem.”
 He rocked forward onto his feet in a smooth, effortless motion, stepping away from the table and closer to me.
 His face was filled with mock surprise, voice low and derisive.
-“This might be the first time in history that she’s ever admitted to something actually being her fault.”
+“This might be the first time in history that Agatha Bennett has ever admitted to something being her fault.”

 “No, um, it’s okay.
 It is totally my fault.”
 I nodded, tucking the hair behind my ear.
-I tried to muster up a reassuring smile, but it probably just came across as a pained grimace...or like the face Dom makes when she’s trying to floss (it’s not pretty).
+I tried to muster up a reassuring smile, but it probably just came across as a pained grimace, like the face Dom makes when she tries to floss (trust me, it’s not pretty).

-Mr. Potter shook his head, obviously sensing the tension between us.
+Mr. Potter shook his head, obviously sensing the tension between me and his son.
 “Well, if you and your brother are safe inside the house, that’s all that matters.
 I’m going to check on Lily.
 Will one of you turn out the lights when you come upstairs?”

 Neither of us said anything.
 Potter continued to look at me with that annoying, scrutinizing stare.
 I finished off the last of the water and poured in some more.

-After his dad finally left, there was pounding silence.
-I glanced out the window as I sipped, determined not to talk or even acknowledge Potter.
-And don’t even get me started on leaving.
+I glanced out the window as I sipped, determined not to talk or even acknowledge Potter's presence, and equally as determined not to leave.
 Just because Potter was here didn’t mean I couldn’t be as well.
 This was my kitchen too.
-Or, at least, for the next five days.
+Or it was, at least, for the next five days.

-In fact, the two of us seemed to both be thinking the same thing.
-This was another challenge.
-A turf war, if you will.
+The two of us seemed to both be thinking the same thing: that this was another unspoken challenge, a turf war.
 Neither of us wanted to back down, to retreat into some other corner of the house.
-It was me against him, like always.
-And this time, the stakes were pride... and fridge access.
+It was me against Potter, like always.
+And this time, the stakes were pride...
+And fridge access.

 You don’t mess with the fridge access.

 I swallowed hard, still watching the sky.
-It was late — or rather, early.
-In about five hours, the sun would rise and kids all over the UK would be getting up and running downstairs to unwrap their Christmas presents.
+It was late — or rather, early — and in about five hours, the sun would rise for kids all over England to get up, run downstairs and unwrap their Christmas presents.

-I turned around, away from the sink, to see Potter.
-He was sitting on the table now, looking completely unbothered, as if my presence wasn’t distracting... or, really, even existent.
-He was staring at the window, too, at the darkened sky.
-The moonlight made his features more dazzling than usual — the sculpted planes of his face, the tilt of his lips, the simmering gold in his eyes.
-It was so unfair.
+I turned around, away from the sink, to look at Potter.
+He was sitting on the table now and looking completely unbothered, as if my presence wasn’t distracting...
+Or, really, even noticeable.
+He was staring at the window, too.
+The moonlight made his features sharper than usual — the sculpted planes of his face, the tilt of his lips, the simmering gold in his eyes.

 Pretty boys.
 They’ll be your death, let me tell you.

-Potter swiveled his gaze to me, coolly cocking an eyebrow.
-I shrunk back, berating myself for speaking to him.
+Potter swung his gaze to me, coolly cocking an eyebrow.
+I shrunk back, berating myself for having even spoken.
 I could tell by the spark in his eye that I’d awoken the dragon, and now I would have to deal with the burn.

-With an agile thud, he jumped down to the ground and ambled a few steps forward, head cocked at me.
+, Potter jumped to the ground and ambled a few steps forward, head cocked in mock-consideration.
 “Very good, Bennett.
 And the sky is blue.
-And grass is green,” He said, in the same tone a kindergarten teacher might speak to a particularly slow student.
+And grass is green,” He said, in the same tone a kindergarten teacher might use on one of his slower pupils.
 “Now tell me, what number comes after four?”

 Instead, I just smiled politely, feeling my insides crackle with frustration as I turned around and rinsed my glass in the sink.
 “Just trying to make conversation,” I said softly.

 “Conversation?”
 Potter laughed darkly.
-I watched as the water from the tap overflowed into my glass, trying not to flinch.
-“Since when do we have conversations?”
+I watched as the water from the tap overflowed into my glass, trying not to wince.
+“Since when do we

 He had a point.

 “What, Bennett?”
-He replied calmly as he stepped forward.
+He replied calmly as he quickly stepped forward.
 He was egging me on, wrapping me up in my own hysteria and sitting back to watch as I unraveled in front of him — and I knew it.
 He knew it.
 We both knew it.

 I took a breath.

 His eyes, crackling with amber electricity, met mine.
-We were only a feet apart.
+We were only a foot apart.

 He was waiting.

-I stepped forward, but he sidestepped right, effectively blocking my path.
-Argh.
+I stepped forward, but Potter sidestepped right and smoothly blocked my path.

-I could feel his gaze roaming my face, scrutinizing me for any sign of weakness.
-I held my breath, not daring to make a sound.
-The dark kitchen was quiet for a moment as Potter stared and stared and stared.
+I could feel Potter's gaze roaming my face, scrutinizing me for any sign of weakness.
+I held my breath, not daring to make a sound, and the dark kitchen was quiet for a moment as Potter stared and stared and stared.

 Then, he shook his head and stepped aside.
 “Fine,” he said with that same stinging brand of skepticism he had always reserved just for me.